 - Background checks for all drivers and anyone else with visibility into shipment information.

 - Employee training in cargo awareness and loss prevention.

 - Ensuring drivers can contact the delivery provider, and vice versa, at all times.

 - The ability to keep routes direct.
 Non-stop if possible, otherwise a lengthy route to start with.

-- No handoffs to third-parties, reducing the risk of theft, loss or damage.
+- A closed loop network with no handoffs to third parties, reducing the risk of theft, loss or damage.